adrian-datacamp/courses-hypothesis-testrepo/chapter4.md

 *** =instructions

-The City of Chicago has made publicly available their crime records preloaded in `crime` dataframe.
+The City of Chicago has made publicly available their crime records, and we have preloaded the data in `crime` dataframe.
 There are several violent crimes happening in the city, extracted from `crime` and stored in separate dataframes: `theft`, `assault`, `homicide`, `burglary`, `arson`.

 *** =hint